 It’s a fact of life that occasionally a person will disagree with a will, believing it to be invalid or unfair.
-Depending on their relationship to the deceased and certain other key factors (e.g. a time limit), they may be able to legally contest the will.
+Depending on their relationship to the deceased and certain other factors (e.g. a time limit), they may be able to legally contest the will.
 It will then usually be the duty of the executor to defend the will in court.
-Depending on which state of Australia you are in, there are differences in the laws regarding the contesting and defending of wills.
-However, the following guide should hopefully provide a basic understanding of this sometimes-unavoidable situation.
+Depending on which state of Australia you are in, there are differences in the laws regarding defending a contested will.
+However, the following guide should hopefully provide a basic understanding of this sometimes-unavoidable situation in contesting a will.

 A will may be contested on the grounds that the deceased was not of sound mind at the time they made it and/or they were being unduly influenced.